 Most U.S. Citizens have the privilege of freedom of speech and have politicians that will protect those rights and make sure that everyone has the opportunity to express themselves.
 One of the reasons I joined the U.S. Military at the early age of 17 was to protect those rights.

-One of the biggest disadvantages from being a colony is that elected officials on occasion can put Fidel Castro and other oppressing dictators to shame.
+One of the biggest disadvantages of being a colony is that elected officials on occasion can put Fidel Castro and other oppressing dictators to shame.
 At least Fidel Castro is firm on the censorship he has imposed on his government.
 The difference from Fidel is that elected officials like Pierluisi want to become the 51st state of the Union but still want to censor those who might not agree with him.

 In the post I wrote on Obama’s quick profitable layover , I wrote how my friend Julio Varela got censored from Pierluisi’s Facebook Page because he made a comment that his staff did not agree with.
 Please listen to the phone call (which I have included as a audio file here ) so you can clearly see that they have no answer as to why they blocked him.
 I would take a precise guess and say it was because they did not agree with what he said.

 Pierluisi’s Office sent official communication which at first appeared as an apology but as one begins to read it, it was not a sincere apology.
 Listening to the previous audio file also confirms that they think bloggers are a joke.

 I have been censored in various occasions by organizations in the government and private sector.
 The approach of these offices is to give the run around and not give an answer until the situation goes away.

 This common practice by individuals who call themselves PR practitioners on the Island (PR standing for Press Release because in most occasions they have no idea of that acutal meaning of Public Relations) is to avoid the situation until it disappears.
 Guess what?
 We are in a completely different world where addressing the situation can clearly put you in the position of advantage.